Bulk viscosity from neutron decays to dark baryons in neutron star matter: Conclusions

 In this work, we assumed the dark baryons were in thermal equilibrium with the $npe$ matter in the neutron star environment.
 However, if the dark baryons are dark matter, their interaction with nucleons is quite feeble, and therefore it is likely that a two-fluid approach is more realistic.
 Bulk viscosity in this two-fluid context should be calculated.
 Even in the one-fluid perspective, further investigations are warranted.
 In this work, we considered a dark baryon that was much heavier than the dark scalar, but the reverse case, or near-equal masses, could be examined.
 Also, it is possible that the $\phi$ particles could be trapped in the system, due to some unspecified reaction or due to very large values of $g_{\phi}$.
 In this case, reactions like $n\rightarrow\chi+\phi$ and $\chi\rightarrow n+\phi$ can proceed forward and backward, which could well have interesting effects on the bulk viscosity.
-Other solutions to the neutron decay anomaly exist, and their effect on transport properties of dense matter should be considered as well.
-The decay to three dark quarks \cite{Strumia:2021ybk,Husain:2022brl,Zhou:2023ndi} is the most promising candidate.
-Finally, quite apart from the neutron decay anomaly, the Urca rate with the NWA approximation has been calculated recently \cite{Alford:2024xfb}, and its effect on the Urca bulk viscosity should be examined.
+Other possible neutron dark decays exist and their effect on transport properties of dense matter should be considered as well.
+The decay to three dark quarks \cite{Strumia:2021ybk,Husain:2022brl,Zhou:2023ndi} is particularly promising, as no repulsive self-interaction is needed.
+Finally, quite apart from exotic neutron decays, the Urca rate with the NWA approximation has been calculated recently \cite{Alford:2024xfb}, and its effect on the Urca bulk viscosity should be examined.